 Unfortunately, our emotions, fear, and greed, control the market.
 Fear is lacking confidence in your investment.
 Whereas, greed is having too much confidence in your investment.

-Investors are fearful when the markets are down (bearish).
-Because your stock is decreasing in value.
+Investors are fearful when the markets are down (bearish) because your stock or portfolio may be decreasing in value.
 Thus, you are inclined to sell.
 Because you fear that you will lose more money if you let your shares keep decreasing (loss-aversion).

 For example, if you bought Apple at $350 and it dropped to $300 you would likely sell.
 Because fear would convince you to sell Apple to avoid losing more money if the share fell further.

 Investors become greedy when the markets are up (bullish).
-Because when markets are up, your stock is increasing.
+Because when markets are up, your portfolio value is generally is increasing.
 Thus, you are more likely to leave your cash in the company so you can make more money.

 For example, if you bought Apple at $276 and it rose to $350, you would unlikely sell.
-Because greed would convince you to let Apple rise more so you can make more money.
+Because greed would convince you to let Apple stock rise higher so you can capitalise on further gains in the future.

 How to overcome emotions during COVID-19 and beyond

 In a crisis, such as COVID-19, fear, and greed are on steroids.
-The fear of COVID-19 caused the markets to plummet from late February to mid-March.
-The markets then surged from mid-March to mid-April.
-Causing more investors to buy shares and make money off rising prices. (greed)
+The fear of COVID-19 caused the markets to plummet from late February to mid-March 2020.
+The markets then surged from mid-March to mid-April causing more investors to buy shares and make money off rising prices. (greed)